 Once you see all of the sights that Bangkok has to offer, it is time to head out of the city to experience the best activities and attractions that lie outside of Bangkok.

-Since you will get 4 days in Chiang Mai, you will have plenty of time to cover almost every attraction and experience the city offers.
-Talking about Chiang Mai, well, it is the largest city in the northern region of Thailand.
-It is probably the most important city culturally and socially in Thailand.
-In case you don’t know, the city is home to a large number of ex-pats living in Thailand.
+Since you will get 4 days in Chiang Mai, you’ll have plenty of time to cover almost every attraction and experience the city has to offer.
+Chiang Mai is the largest city in the northern region of Thailand and probably the most important city culturally and socially.
+Interestingly, the city is home to a large number of ex-pats living in Thailand.

-There are temples and other attractions that are beautifully dotted with spiritual significance.
-Now, let’s have a look at what attractions you’ll be covering on your 5 days stay in Chiang Mai on your Thailand two week itinerary.
+There are temples and other attractions, beautifully dotted with spiritual significance.
+Now, let’s have a look at what attractions you’ll be covering on your 5 day stay in Chiang Mai as part of your Thailand two week itinerary.

 Doi Inthanon National Park

-The park is a part of the Doi Inthanon Mountain Range.
-Just to let you know that Doi Intahon is the highest mountain in the country.
-This clearly means that you can expect to savour in some pulchritudinous views of the surrounding.
+The park is a part of the Doi Inthanon Mountain Range, home to Doi Intahon, the highest mountain in the country!
+So expect to see some beautiful views of the landscape here.

-We would suggest you visit this place early in the morning as you would not want to miss out on the sunrise.
-Besides, there are also waterfalls.
-However, if you’re planning to visit the place in December and January, be prepared to see Sakura flowers in full bloom.
+We would suggest you visit here early in the morning, as you do not want to miss out on the sunrise.
+In addition, there are also waterfalls here.
+As an extra treat, if you’re planning to visit in December or January, be prepared to see Sakura flowers in full bloom.

-Along with that, the other key highlights of this place are Kaew Mae Pan Nature Trails and two towering stupas referred to as Naphamethanidon and Phra Mahathat Naphamethanidon.
-Besides, you can also indulge in bird watching experience here at this park.
+The other key highlights of this place are the Kew Mae Pan Nature Trail and two towering stupas (a dome shamed building, erected as a Bhuddist shrine).
+The two here are known as Naphamethanidon and Phra Mahathat Naphamethanidon.
+You can also indulge in some bird watching here at this park.

 Wat Phra That Doi Suthep

 As mentioned above, Chiang Mai is home to a number of religious sites.
 Of all those, Wat Phra That Doi Suthep is a popular one.
-The temple is located on a mountaintop and is certainly a must-see attraction on your 14 days of Thailand tour.
+The temple is located on a mountaintop and is certainly a must-see attraction on your 14 day Thailand tour.

 The temple is known to house the effigy of the seated Buddha.
-Besides, there are also effigies of two demons placed in such a way that they guard the entrance of the temple.
-There is also a gallery within the temple complex.
+There are also effigies of two demons placed in such a way that they guard the entrance of the temple.
+In addition, there is a gallery within the temple complex.

 It houses the figures of Lord Buddha in Sukhothai and Chiang Mai styles.
 The architecture of the temple is itself a key highlight of this sacred site.
-Besides, the temple also houses detailed statues of dragons, representations of Buddha, as well as elephant cravings.
+Inside, there are detailed statues of dragons, representations of Buddha, as well as elephant cravings.
 For tourists, there is also a museum to explore within the vicinity of the temple.

 Sunday Walking Market

-There are a wide number of stalls selling different sorts of products at cheap prices.
-Not just this, there are also shopping malls that are fully air-conditioned where you can head to buy branded products.
+There are a large number of stalls selling different sorts of products at cheap prices.
+Not only this, there are also shopping malls that are fully air-conditioned where you can head to buy branded products.

-Along with that, the market also houses street side cafes, food stalls, and upscale restaurants.
-Talking about night markets, Chiang Mai also gives you the option to shop at other popular places such as Kalare Night Market, Saturday Walking Street Market, Anusarn Night Market, The Pae Walking Street, and Chang Puak Gate Night Market.
+The market also has street side cafes, food stalls, and upscale restaurants.
+Talking of night markets, Chiang Mai also gives you the option to shop at other popular places such as Kalare Night Market, Saturday Walking Street Market, Anusarn Night Market, The Pae Walking Street, and Chang Puak Gate Night Market.

 Doi Pui is one of the most beautiful villages located a few km away from the downtown of Chiang Mai.
 This small village is known to house a traditional hill tribe home.
-Here you can gather some information about the history of this place.
+Here you can gather some information about its rich history.

-Along with that, you can also expect to explore the huge garden located here in the village that houses a range of plants.
+On your visit, make sure you explore the huge garden located here in the village, that houses a range of plants.
 There are also a number of small restaurants where you can stop and enjoy an authentic meal.